© Crown copyright 2020

 The data are used to assess the trends in numbers of people seeking and being granted protection, the impact of policy changes, and to understand the demographics of those coming to the UK to claim protection.
 Data on resettlement and support, broken down by local authority, can help local authorities understand the demands on their services and resources to aid with planning.

-The total number of individuals granted protection includes grants related to an asylum application (grants of asylum or alternative protection) and resettlement.
-Alternative forms of protection include humanitarian protection, discretionary leave, UASC leave, leave outside the rules, Calais Leave, and grants under family and private life rules.
+The total number of individuals granted protection includes grants related to an asylum application (grants of asylum or alternative forms of leave) and resettlement.
+Alternative forms of leave include humanitarian protection, discretionary leave, UASC leave, leave outside the rules, and grants under family and private life rules.
 Further details can be found in the user guide.

 Data on asylum applications relate to the period in which the application was lodged, and initial decisions relate to the period in which the decision was made.
 Initial decisions may, therefore, relate to an application made in an earlier period, and thus the two are not directly comparable.

 Data on initial decisions will not reflect the total number of people granted protection through asylum routes as some initial decisions may be overturned following appeal.
-Data on the number of appeals lodged are published in Asylum tables – Appeals lodged, and their outcomes in Asylum tables – Appeals determined.
+Data on the number of appeals lodged, and their outcomes, are published in Asylum appeals lodged and determined – Asy_D06 and Asy_D07.

 UASC data includes those treated as an unaccompanied minor for at least one day between the date of application and the date of initial decision.
 Some UASC applicants may subsequently be found to be an adult following conclusion of an age dispute.
-Data on age disputes are published in Asylum tables – Age disputes.
+Data on age disputes are published in Asylum applications, initial decisions and resettlement – Asy_D01 and Asy_D02.

-Figures on international asylum applications are based on data supplied by the individual countries to the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC), United Nations High Commissioner for Refugees (UNHCR) and Eurostat.
-These may include some estimated figures.
-Eurostat also publishes a range of asylum statistics which can be used for comparisons across the EU.
+Eurostat asylum statistics can be used to compare asylum statistics with EU member states.
 The methodology used to compile Eurostat data differs from that used in this release.
 Further details can be found in the user guide.

 The UK Community Sponsorship scheme was launched on 19 July 2016.
 The scheme allows community groups to support refugee families directly and aims to help them become self-sufficient and integrated members of the community.
 These figures are a subset of those published under the VPRS and VCRS and are not in addition to those resettled under these schemes.
-Further details can be found on the GOV.UK page.
+Further details can be found on the Community sponsorship scheme launched for refugees in the UK, GOV.UK page.

 Section 95 support is provided to destitute asylum seekers until their claim is finally determined, which may encompass either accommodation or subsistence, or both.
 ‘Invalid applications for support and support type not yet known’ are cases that have been deemed invalid or which have not yet been assessed.